sandrodz/jasc/README.md

-Amortization Schedule Calculator (javascript)
+Amortization Schedule Calculator
 ================================

-This mortgage/loan calculator - lets you estimate monthly loan repayments.
+This jQuery plugin - lets you estimate monthly loan repayments.
 It also determines out how much of repayments will go towards the principal and how much will go towards interest.
+Calculator also features grace period.